zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags-shell.md

 The name of the extension can be used as a feature flag.
 The extension name can contain any character in the ranges between [a-z] or [0-9].
 The portal query string can handle multiple extensions simultaneously.
 <!--TODO: Determine whether all uses of the extensionName flag require the 'canmodifystamps` flag. -->
- This flag is used to enable or disable an extension, use different configuration stamps, and provide other run-time functionality.
+ This flag is used to enable or disable an extension, use a different configuration file for an extension, and provide other run-time functionality.
 A value of `true` will temporarily enable a disabled extension, and allows the use of other flags.
 A value of `false` will temporarily disable the extension and leave it in hidden mode.
 The syntax for the extensionName flag is `https://portal.azure.com?Microsoft_Azure_DevTestLab=true`.
 It requires the `canmodifystamps` flag to contain a value of `true` in order to be in effect.
 For more information, see [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).

 The name of the extension can be used in the query string to access various Shell flags.
 These are flags that are independent of the **canmodifystamps** flag.
 `   &<extensionName>=true,[<otherShellFlags>]`.
 How to use the flags that are within the extension is specified in [portalfx-extensions-feature-flags-developer.md](portalfx-extensions-feature-flags-developer.md);  The Shell flags that require `&<extensionName>=true` are in the following table.